- About MCS

 - Student Life

 - Support MCS

 - MCS Parents

-Montessori Community School has four multi-age, Primary classes, each with students between the ages of three and six years old.
-The oldest group, Kindergarten-aged students, are referred to as “Elders.”
+MCS has four multi-age, primary classes, each with students between the ages of three and six years old.
+The oldest group, kindergarten-aged students, are referred to as “elders.”
 Our classroom communities have 20 – 24 students with one trained Montessori teacher and one trained assistant.

 Elders spend mornings with the entire class and enjoy afternoons as a small group (between 6 and 8 students) with one Montessori teacher.
 They complete their day at 3:00 p.m.
-All children in Primary have in-class music and Spanish instruction.
-Kindergartners also have formal Music, Art, Spanish, and P.E. during the week with their peer group.
+All children in primary have in-class music and Spanish instruction.
+Kindergartners also have formal music, art, Spanish, and physical education during the week with their peer group.

 Primary students benefit from special in-class celebrations and projects, often led by parent volunteers.
 Primary students attend field trips which may include the pumpkin and strawberry patch, children’s shows at local venues, and visits to museums.
-They also enjoy on-campus visits from the fire department, storytellers and other performers.
+They often enjoy on-campus visits from the fire department, storytellers, and other performers.
 Elders take additional field trips directly related to their curriculum.